Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description uses a specific verb ('get') and resource ('detailed air quality data') for one ZIP code.
-It also distinguishes itself from the sibling 'get_zip_profile' by noting when to use this tool for deeper data.
+The description clearly states the tool's purpose: providing detailed air quality data for a single ZIP code.
+It uses a specific verb ('get') and resource ('air quality profile'), and distinguishes from the sibling 'get_zip_profile' tool by noting that this tool offers deeper air quality information.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.